 - Picnic anyone?
 If you want to bring a picnic, there are eating areas complete with picnic tables in the parking lots.
 Officially, the rule is no outside food or drink allowed in the park, but in our experience, the park attendants will not stop if you bring in small snacks, especially when you have young children and water bottles.

 5. Where Can I Find Discounts on Busch Gardens Tickets?

-- Annual Passes – If you’re planning on going more than once a year, this is worthwhile – plus FREE parking!
+- Busch Gardens Season Passes – If you’re planning on going more than once a year, this is worthwhile – plus FREE parking!

 6. Dead Cell Phone Battery?

 - Maybe you have drained your battery taking cute videos of your kiddos or maybe too much Pokémon Go!
 Head over to the Brauhaus Craft Bier Room and grab a beer or a snack and recharge your phone at one of Busch Gardens’ free charging stations inside.